A Brief Introduction to XACML

 formats.
 All of these classes are both encodable and parsable,

-making it easy to build a PEP based on these classes.com.sun.xacml.finder
+making it easy to build a PEP based on these classes.com.sun.xacml.finder provides support for

 retrieving things that the PDP needs.
 This is used for things like